danghai/kernel/character_device_driver/README.md

 * `Minor number: ` is used by the kernel to determine exactly which device is being referred to.
 Depending on how your driver is written, you can either get a direct pointer to your device from the kernel, or you can use the minor number yourself as an index into a local array of devices.
 To obtain the minor use: `MINOR (dev)`

-If, instead, you have the major and minor numbers and need to turn them into a dev use:
+Within the kernel, the `dev_t` type is used to hold device numbers( Major and Minor parts).If, instead, you have the major and minor numbers and need to turn them into a dev use:
 `MKDEV (int major, int minor)`

 ### 2. The file_operations Structure